 Being a mecca for fishing activities due to the abundance of fish and waterways, it’s no surprise that NSW has a long list of fishing rules and regulations.
 In addition to the limit on fishing rods, other common laws are as follows:

-• Fishing license: You need a recreational fishing license to fish in NSW.
-You can purchase a recreational fishing license online through the NSW government websiteOpens in a new tab. or from a local fishing agent.
+- Fishing license: You need a recreational fishing license to fish in NSW.
+You can purchase a recreational fishing license online through the NSW government website or from a local fishing agent.

-• Prohibited fishing gear: The use of Opera House nets, cast nets, as well as other fish nets and traps in trout-infested waters, is banned and can attract a maximum fineOpens in a new tab. of $22,000.
+- Prohibited fishing gear: The use of Opera House nets, cast nets, as well as other fish nets and traps in trout-infested waters, is banned and can attract a maximum fine of $22,000.

-• Bag and size limits: There are different bag and size limitsOpens in a new tab. for different types of fish.
+- Bag and size limits: There are different bag and size limits for different types of fish.
 The maximum daily limit in NSW is 20 per person for most fish, with a maximum of 10 for some species.

 Final Thoughts